cybernova/SDRecord/README.md

 Preamble
 --------

-Gqrx has an internal function for conversations recording but it records even if none is transmitting anything, with the effect of consuming a lot of disk space for junk data.
+Gqrx has an internal function for audio recording but it records even if none is transmitting anything, with the effect of consuming a lot of disk space for junk data.
-Another bad effect is the difficulty to follow a conversation when you have junk data (mute segments) between talked segments in the registration.
+Another bad effect is the difficulty to follow a conversation when you have junk data (silence segments) between talked segments in the record.

 Usage and Options
 -----------------